SCUM Manifesto: Publication history

 Solanas wrote SCUM Manifesto between 1966 and 1967.
-In 1967, she self-published the first edition by making two thousand mimeographed copies and selling them on the streets of Greenwich Village in New York City.
-Solanas charged women one dollar and men two dollars each.
+In 1967, she self-published the first edition by making two thousand mimeographed copies and selling them on the streets of Greenwich Village, Manhattan.
+Solanas charged women one dollar and men two dollars each for a copy.
 By the following spring, about 400 copies had been sold.
-Solanas signed a contract in August 1967 with Maurice Girodias, founder of Olympia Press, agreeing to produce a novel, but asked him to accept the SCUM Manifesto in its place later that year.
+Solanas signed a contract for a novel in August 1967 with publisher Maurice Girodias of Olympia Press, but asked him to accept the SCUM Manifesto in its place later that year.

-Following Solanas's shooting of Warhol, Girodias quickly published a commercial edition of SCUM Manifesto through Olympia Press in 1968.
-This edition included a preface by Girodias and an essay, "Wonder Waif Meets Super Neuter", by satirist Paul Krassner.
+Following Solanas's attempted assassination of Andy Warhol in 1968, Girodias quickly published a commercial edition of SCUM Manifesto through Olympia Press.
+This edition included a preface by Girodias and an essay, "Wonder Waif Meets Super Neuter", by the satirist Paul Krassner.
 (Note: Girodias published a second edition in 1970 with a foreword by radical feminist essayist Vivian Gornick.)
 The back cover included a reproduction of the front page of the New York Post with the headline "Andy Warhol Fights for Life".
-Solanas objected to the editorial changes made by Girodias, including changing the title from SCUM Manifesto (without periods) to S. C. U. M. (Society for Cutting Up Men) Manifesto.
+Solanas objected to the editorial changes made by Girodias, including the elaboration of SCUM as "S. C. U. M. (Society for Cutting Up Men)".
 In an interview with The Village Voice, Solanas commented that "none of the corrections ... [she] wanted made were included and that many other changes in wording were made—all for the worse—and that there were many 'typographical errors': words and even extended parts of sentences left out, rendering the passages they should've been in incoherent."
 Following the bankruptcy of Olympia Press, the copyright reverted to Solanas, who self-published a new edition in 1977 stating, "This is the CORRECT Valerie Solanas edition", and adding an introduction "by Valerie Solanas".

 The SCUM Manifesto has been reprinted at least 10 times in English and translated into Croatian, Czech, Finnish, French, German, Hebrew, Italian, Spanish, Swedish, Turkish, Portuguese, Dutch, and Danish.
 It has also been excerpted in several feminist anthologies, including Sisterhood Is Powerful (1970), a collection of radical feminist writing edited by Robin Morgan.
 The 1998 French edition, republished by 1001 Nuits in 2005, includes a preface by the French novelist Michel Houellebecq.
-Verso Books published an edition in 2004 based on Olympia Press's 1971 London edition and containing an introduction by feminist philosopher Avital Ronell.
+The 1996 edition by AK Press included a biography by Freddie Baer, and was based on the 1991 Phoenix Press version, which was based on the 1983 Matriarchy Study Group, London, version.
+Verso Books published an edition in 2004 based on Olympia Press's 1971 London edition and containing an introduction by the feminist philosopher Avital Ronell.
 Jon Purkis and James Bowen describe the SCUM Manifesto as a "pamphlet which has become one of the longest surviving perennials of anarchist publishing".

-Solanas' sister, Judith A. Solanas Martinez, is the reported copyright holder of the SCUM Manifesto by 1997 renewal.
+Solanas's sister, Judith A. Solanas Martinez, is the reported copyright holder of the SCUM Manifesto by 1997 renewal.